-In people with mucocutaneous disease, symptoms usually appear one to five years after skin lesions have healed.
-These are primarily ulcers in the mouth and nose or on the lips.
-Other symptoms may include:
+In people with the mucocutaneous form of the disease, symptoms usually appear one to five years after the skin lesions.
+These are primarily ulcers in their mouth and nose or on their lips.

 - weight loss

-- an enlarged spleen
+- enlarged spleen

-- an enlarged liver
+- enlarged liver

-- decreased production of red blood cells (RBCs)
+- decreased production of blood cells

 - other infections